Frequently Asked Questions

 What is biofeedback?

-Certain equipment can be used to improve health and function by controlling certain bodily processes that normally happen involuntarily.
-This information is used to modify or change abnormal responses to more normal patterns.
 For the pelvic floor, increasing or decreasing muscle tone is the goal.
 Biofeedback along with a personalized exercise program has been shown to help greatly with different diagnoses such as fecal/urinary incontinence, constipation, pelvic pain and general conditions of core and pelvic floor disorders.
 However, the results vary from person to person.

-What are the most common biofeedback equipment?
+What is the most common biofeedback equipment?

 sEMG is a neuromuscular education tool that therapists can utilize to assess if the pelvic floor muscles are working correctly.
 It is a painless process that uses special external or internal sensors to measure the muscle activity by visual and sound graphs.
 This feedback helps both the therapist and the patient understand if there are any muscle tension, weakness or incoordination that need to be addressed.